Me!

-"Me!" (stylized in all caps) is a song recorded by American singer-songwriter Taylor Swift featuring American singer Brendon Urie of Panic! at the Disco.
-It was released on April 26, 2019, through Republic Records, as Swift's first single after signing with the label.
-The song was revealed and released at the end of a thirteen-day countdown, as the lead single from her seventh studio album, Lover (2019).
-It was written by Swift, Joel Little, and Urie, and produced by Swift and Little.
-The song was recorded at Electric Lady Studios, New York City, and Golden Age West in Auckland, New Zealand.
-"Me!" is a cheery, campy bubblegum pop and synth-pop duet, driven by a marching band drumline.
-It is about embracing one's individuality, with lyrics on self-affirmation and self-love.
+"Me!" (stylized in all caps) is a song by the American singer-songwriter Taylor Swift featuring Brendon Urie of the American band Panic! at the Disco.
+It was released on April 26, 2019, as the lead single from Swift's seventh studio album, Lover, by Republic Records.
+Written by Urie, Swift, and Joel Little, and produced by the latter two, "Me!" is an upbeat bubblegum pop and synth-pop track driven by a marching band drumline.
+It is about embracing one's individuality, self-affirmation, and self-love.